Revised and updated for 2021.

 HIPAA defines PHI as “any identifiable health information that is used, maintained, stored, or transmitted by a HIPAA-covered entity or a business associate of a HIPAA-covered entity, in relation to the provision of healthcare or payment for healthcare services.”

 PHI includes health records, health histories, lab test results, and medical bills.
 Essentially, all health information is considered PHI when it includes individual identifiers.
-PHI ceases to be PHI if it is stripped of all identifiers that can tie the information to an individual.
+Health information ceases to be PHI if it is stripped of all identifiers that can tie the information to an individual.
 If the above identifiers are removed, the health information is referred to as de-identified PHI.
 HIPAA rules no longer apply to de-identified PHI.

-The Need for Safeguarding PHI
+The Need for Safeguarding PHI in the post-COVID-19 era

 As the healthcare industry has moved from physical records to electronic ones, the risk of data being accessed or viewed by unauthorized entities has increased significantly.
 In fact, malicious actors are targeting health data due to the increased black-market value of stolen medical records and PHI.